—–BEGIN PGP SIGNED MESSAGE—–

 5.4 DNS Firewall

-RCTS CERT makes available to its constituency a DNS-based mechanism that
+CSIRT FCT makes available to its constituency a DNS-based mechanism that

 prevents communications with malicious domains.
 The service encompasses the